 1977: Army admits to 27 germ warfare tests conducted on public property

-In a scathing Washington Post report March 9, 1977, the U.S. Army admitted to 239 open-air, secret “germ warfare tests” between 1949 and 1969, including 27 conducted on public property.
-The newly disclosed locations where the Army tests toxins included Washington D.C.'s Greyhound bus terminal and National Airport, two tunnels along the Pennsylvania Turnpike, and at various sports in New York City, San Francisco, and in Florida's Key West and Panama City.
+In a scathing Washington Post report dated March 9, 1977, the U.S. Army admitted to 239 open-air, secret “germ warfare tests” between 1949 and 1969, including 27 conducted on public property.
+The newly-disclosed locations where the Army tested toxins included Washington D.C.'s Greyhound bus terminal and National Airport; two tunnels along the Pennsylvania Turnpike; and various spots in New York City, San Francisco, and in Florida's Key West and Panama City.

 1978: Jonestown Massacre